 Students sometimes find it necessary or desirable to interrupt their enrollment at Pace University due to their own serious medical condition.
 A leave of absence pursuant to this Medical Leave of Absence Policy may commence during a semester or prior to the beginning of a semester and ordinarily is limited to two consecutive semesters, excluding summer semesters.
 A student, who is unable to complete the semester and applies for a leave of absence, must also withdraw from the courses in which he or she currently is enrolled and will receive a “W” for each course from which the student withdrew.
 Although the “W” grades will appear on the student’s transcript, they will not affect the student’s cumulative quality grade point average.
-In addition, the student will be subject to the Tuition Cancelation Policy and certain financial aid rules and procedures.
+In addition, the student will be subject to the Tuition Cancellation Policy and certain financial aid rules and procedures.
 (Further information about the impact of a medical leave of absence on a student’s financial aid may be found below under Financial Aid.)

-Procedure - Students contemplating a medical leave of absence due to their own serious medical condition should contact the University to discuss the procedure and obtain the necessary forms.
+Students contemplating a medical leave of absence due to their own serious medical condition should contact the the University to discuss the procedure and obtain the necessary forms.
 Students are encouraged to speak with their academic advisor prior to submitting a Medical Leave of Absence Application.
 Academic advisors can provide information about the effect of a medical leave of absence on such issues as course sequencing and graduation date.

 The completed Treating Healthcare Provider’s form is to be returned by the treating healthcare provider to the Counseling Center or University Health Care, as the case may be, for review.
 If the Counseling Center or University Health Care approves the application for a medical leave of absence, the University Registrar will assist in obtaining the other necessary approvals.

 Students are required to provide whatever additional information and/or documentation the University may require concerning the student’s request for a medical leave of absence.